-As you warm up to life as a medical resident, you are learning that practicing medicine is only part science.
+Regardless of which physician specialty you’ve chosen, you will learn quickly enough in residency that practicing medicine is only part science.
 Some lessons cannot be gleaned from a textbook or lecture.

-To offer new medical residents insight on the intangible aspects of practice, AMA Wire® spoke with some of the nation’s top physicians about the lessons they wish they had known as new residents.
-Here is their top medical residency advice.
+To offer new resident physicians insight on the intangible aspects of practice, some of the nation’s top physicians shared the lessons they wish they had known as interns.
+Here is their top residency advice.

-“I didn’t know what I was looking for in a residency or a fellowship because I didn’t understand how the world worked,” said Barbara L. McAneny, MD, a board-certified medical oncologist/hematologist from Albuquerque, New Mexico, who became the 173rd president of the AMA in June.
+“I didn’t know what I was looking for in a residency or a fellowship because I didn’t understand how the world worked,” said Barbara L. McAneny, MD, a board-certified medical oncologist/hematologist from Albuquerque, New Mexico, who served as the AMA’s 173rd president in 2018–2019.

 “I knew nothing about how health care was structured or where I would fit in it,” she said.
 “I just chose the specialty that appealed to me both for the science and the heart, and I really lucked out that oncology turned out to be such a great career.

 “I wish I had done an MBA or a law degree and studied health policy,” Dr. McAneny said.
 “How I would have fit that in, I have no idea, but it would have been very useful.
 That said, if you decide to go this route, don’t let an advanced degree program mold you away from creative thinking about health systems.”

 Read more from Dr. McAneny about why women physicians need to know the business side of health care.